-- Protection / Waterproofing: Stone-guard, lateral reinforcements and type of material used will ensure a longevity of the shoes and will protect you from the outside elements (stone, rocks, branches).
+- Protection / Waterproofing: Stone-guard, lateral reinforcements, and type of material used will ensure the longevity of the shoes and will protect you from the outside elements (stone, rocks, branches).

 Essential components of your hiking shoes:

 - Air cushion or midsole: This feature is very important to absorb the shocks and thus to relieve the joints of the hiker and his lumbar.
-On the technical models, it is in general more important on the heel than in front of the shoe where we are seeking more precision and “feeling” of the terrain.
-For hikes of long distances, rough ground, and with backpacking, the quality of the cushioning is vital.
+On the technical models, it is, in general, more important on the heel than in front of the shoe where we are seeking more precision and “feeling” of the terrain.
+For hikes of long distances, rough ground, and backpacking, the quality of the cushioning is vital.

-- Cut: Can be low, mid or high.
-Could be mesh, synthetic, split leather, nubuck leather, full grain leather…
+- Cut: Can be low, mid, or high.
+It could be mesh, synthetic, split leather, nubuck leather, full-grain leather…